Wonderer. Wanderer. Poet-theologian. Passionate about storytelling. Passionate about words (and Oxford commas).

-I have an MA in English, with a focus in medieval literature, from the University of Northern Iowa and an MA in Religion with a Theology concentration from the Seminary of the Southwest.
-Passionate about theology and literature.
-I love the liminal and numinous spaces in life.
-Look at the stars with me; look at life and love with me.
+Christine has an MA in English, with a focus in medieval literature, from the University of Northern Iowa and an MA in Religion with a Theology concentration from the Seminary of the Southwest.